pramiti07/ODT-2026-Siya_Pramiti/README.md

 **Response:**
 `What is the experience?
-The project creates a playful, physical game where a user plays ping pong against a machine that continuously launches balls.
-It feels like a hybrid between a game and a training partner, where the user actively responds to rapidly incoming balls.
-The experience is immediate and intuitive — you step in, pick up a racket, and start playing.
+The project creates a fast-paced, physical game where a user plays table tennis against a machine that launches balls in a timed sequence.
+It feels like a mix between a game and a training partner, where the user must constantly react and adapt.
+The interaction is immediate — the user steps in, picks up a racket, and starts responding to incoming shots.

 What do you want the player or participant to feel?
-I want the user to feel a mix of excitement, challenge, and slight unpredictability.
-It should feel engaging, slightly chaotic at higher speeds, and satisfying when the user successfully keeps a rally going.
+The user should feel excitement, urgency, and a sense of challenge.
+The countdown builds anticipation, and the sudden launch of balls creates moments of surprise.
+At higher speeds, the experience becomes slightly chaotic, pushing the player to react quickly and stay focused.
+Successfully returning shots feels satisfying and rewarding.

 Why would someone want to try it again?
-Because the experience changes based on how the user interacts with it — they can try different speeds, angles, and modes, making each round slightly different.
-The challenge of improving their shots and reaction time or sustaining longer rallies encourages repeat attempts, while the playful nature of competing with a machine makes it fun to come back and try again.`
+The experience encourages repetition because it is skill-based and dynamic.
+Players can try to improve their reaction time, maintain longer rallies, or challenge themselves at different speeds.
+The combination of rhythm, unpredictability, and physical engagement makes each attempt feel slightly different, motivating users to play again.`

 ## 2.3 Design Persona
 Complete the sentence below: